GuillermoVR92/Deep-RL-DDPG_Reacher/README.md

 Depending on the chosen environment, there are 2 options to solve the environment:

-**Option 1: Solve the First Version**
+**Solve the single agent version**

 The task is episodic, and in order to solve the environment, the agent must get an average score of +30 over 100 consecutive episodes.

-**Option 2: Solve the Second Version**

-The barrier for solving the second version of the environment is slightly different, to take into account the presence of many agents.
-In particular, the agents must get an average score of +30 (over 100 consecutive episodes, and over all agents).
-Specifically:
-    - After each episode, the rewards that each agent received (without discounting) are added up , to get a score for each agent.
-This yields 20 (potentially different) scores.
-The average of these 20 scores is then used.
-    - This yields an average score for each episode (where the average is over all 20 agents).
-The environment is considered solved, when the average (over 100 episodes) of those average scores is at least +30.

-**In my implementation I have chosen to solve the Second version of the environment (20 Agents) using DDPG algorithm.**
+In my implementation I chose to use a DDPG actor-critic agent to solve the problem.

 ## Getting started